A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Discussion and Future Work

-Based on fake news characteristics and current state of fake news research, we highlight the following potential research tasks that can facilitate a deeper understanding of fake news, as well as help improve the performance and efficiency of current fake news detection studies.
+While we have detailed four fake news detection strategies (\textit{knowledge}-based, \textit{style}-based, \textit{propagation}-based and \textit{source}-based) separately in Sections \ref{sec::knowledge}-\ref{sec::credibility}, they are not independent.
+Predicting fake news jointly from multiple perspectives is encouraged, where one can combine their strengths.
+Furthermore, there is a motivation to detail open issues shared among different strategies.
+Based on fake news characteristics and current state of fake news research, we highlight the following potential research tasks that can facilitate a deeper understanding of fake news, and improve the interpretability and performance of current fake news detection studies.

+\paragraph{I. Detection of Non-traditional Fake News} Based on how fake news was defined, fake news can also be news articles with (1) outdated knowledge, e.g., ``Britain has control over fifty-six colonial countries'' or (2) false claims in \underline{some} parts of the news content (text and images), i.e., news content is partially (in)correct.
+These non-traditional forms of fake news emphasize different aspects of detection and motivate one to develop more thorough and comprehensive detection strategies.
+For example, to detect fake news with outdated knowledge, one is encouraged to construct a dynamic knowledge graph; To detect fake news that is only partially correct, extending fake news detection to a multi-label classification or regression problem may be more appropriate than defining it as a binary classification problem.